TofunmiKupoluyi/Muzeel/README.md

 ## Next, run dce

-In "scripts/eliminate" folder, put the sites you want to cache in the site_list file (newline separated) and then run:
+In "scripts/eliminate" folder, put the sites you want to run in the site_list file (newline separated) and then run:

 ```python3 eliminate.py dbName dbHost dbUser dbPassword dbPort cacheDirectory __port_of_read_proxy```